US advisers endorse single-shot COVID-19 vaccine from J&J - WTMJ

 After daylong discussions, the FDA panelists voted unanimously that the benefits of the vaccine outweighed the risks for adults.
 If the FDA agrees, shipments of a few million doses could begin as early as Monday.

-“There’s an urgency to get this done,” said Dr. Jay Portnoy of Children’s Mercy Hospital in Kansas City, Missouri.
+“There’s an urgency to get this done,” said Dr. Jay Portnoy of Children’s Mercy Hospital, Missouri.
 “We’re in a race between the virus mutating and new variants coming out that can cause further disease and stopping it.”

 More than 47 million people in the U.S., or 14% of the population, have received at least one shot of the two-dose vaccines from Pfizer and Moderna, which FDA authorized in December.
 But the pace of vaccinations has been strained by limited supplies and delays due to winter storms.